Brand Identity in Corporate Restrooms: How Fixtures Reflect Workplace Culture and Design Value

 Serviceability and Uptime

-Brand impressions are related to reliability.
-Architectural details and plumbing schedules should define maintenance access, diagnostic indicators, isolation valves, and replaceable sensor modules.
-These are technical decisions driving daily user experience more than the visible styling does.
+Brand impressions are directly affected by reliability.
+Details and schedules should define maintenance access, diagnostic indicators, isolation valves, and replaceable sensor modules.
+These technical decisions shape daily user experience more than visible styling.

 ADA as a technical and cultural baseline